traindown/traindown/README.md

 ```
 135 10r 2s
 ```
-we can read this as "I did two **sets** of ten **reps** at 135 pounds on the Squat."
+we can read this as "I performed two **sets** of ten **reps** at 135 (pounds if we look at the session metadata)."
 As you can see, we denote sets with an **s** and reps with an **r**.

 Further on down the day, we can see
 ```
 225 5r
 ```
-which can be read as "I did one set of five reps at 225 pounds on the Squat."
+which can be read as "I performed one set of five reps at 225 (pounds on the Squat given the other information)."
 If we omit either an r or and s, the default is 1.
-So circling back to the original 500, it _could_ be expressed as
+So circling back to the original 500, it _could_ be expressed as the following.

+---

 **DON'T DO THIS**
 ```